ArgOsciProyect/.github/profile/README.md

 2. **Desktop/Mobile Application** - Interface for visualizing and analyzing the acquired signals
 3. **Hardware Add-ons** - Signal conditioning circuits and optional external ADC for higher sampling frequency

-This manual covers the setup, operation, and maintenance of the ARG_OSCI system, focusing on practical usage scenarios and technical specifications.
+This manual covers the setup, operation, and maintenance of the ARG_OSCI system.

 ## 1. Installing the Firmware